Facing charges of Coercive Control in Qld?

-coercive control under Chapter 29A of the Criminal Code (Qld) is a serious criminal offence in Queensland.
+Coercive control under Chapter 29A of the Criminal Code (Qld) is a serious criminal offence in Queensland.
 As of 26 May 2025, it is now a standalone offence that can result in up to 14 years’ imprisonment.

 This offence recognises the long-term harm caused by patterns of abuse and control in intimate or family relationships.

-Our experienced Brisbane Criminal Lawyers have a proven track record defending domestic violence-related charges.
-We understand the complexity and emotional intensity of these matters and have formed strategies over the years of our experience for the best prospects of successfully defending this type of charge.
+We understand the complexity and emotional intensity of these matters and have developed strategies over many years to give clients the best chance of successfully defending these charges.

-Under section 334C of the Criminal Code, a person commits coercive control if they:
+• Under section 334C of the Criminal Code, a person commits coercive control if they:

 • Are an adult;